jeramycanals/ticket-lifecycle/README.md

   <img width="1107" height="947" alt="image" src="https://github.com/user-attachments/assets/99b84d90-91aa-47b5-842e-d8e5d94b483f" />
 </p>

 <h4>Step 39.
-Update the Ticket's Assigned To: In the ticket view, locate the Assigned To field, click "— Unassigned —" and change the Assignee to the Online Banking team.
+Update the Ticket's Assigned To (John): In the ticket view, locate the Assigned To field, click "— Unassigned —" and change the Assignee to the Online Banking team.
 In the Reason for Update box, enter: "Customers are not able to access the online banking portal, assigning to the online banking team."
 Then click Assign to apply the changes.</h4>

 <p>
   <img width="1098" height="956" alt="image" src="https://github.com/user-attachments/assets/4ccd1fba-c4ac-42e3-b081-eb0a5d950223" />